nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  This will look at the past switch pin states and compare it wil the current state,incase if they dont match the past state is updated to the current state and the current state is updated to the server if server and device are online.if not just the paststate string will be updated and no dat is sent to the server.
+  This section of the code compares the previous switch pin states with the current states.
+If they don't match, the past state is updated to match the current state.
+Additionally, if both the server and device are online, the current state is also updated on the server.
+However, if either the server or the device is offline, only the past state string is updated, and no data is sent to the server
 </p>

 ```c++